rsinger86/drf-typed-views/README.md

 ## Motivation

 While REST Framework's ModelViewSets and ModelSerializers are very productive when building out CRUD resources, I've felt less productive in the framework when developing other types of operations.
 Serializers are a powerful and flexible way to validate incoming request data, but are not as self-documenting as the type annotation approach.
 Furthermore, the Django ecosystem is hugely productive and I see no reason why REST Framework cannot also take advantage of Python 3 features, just like the libraries and frameworks mentioned above.

+## How It Works: Simple Usage

+For many cases, you can rely on some implicit behavior for how different parts of the request (URL path variables, query parameters, body) map to the parameters of a view function/method.

+*The value of a view parameter will come from...*
+- a URL path variable if that path variable and the view argument have the same name, **or**:
+- the request body if the view argument is annotated using a class from a supported library for complex object validation (Pydantic, TypeSystem), **or**
+- a query parameter with the same name, if neither of the first rules apply

+Furthermore, the parameter is required, unless a default value is given.

+## How It Works: Advanced Usage